omegaui/linux-storage-sense/README.md

 executable with chmod, and it also configures the daemon to autostart when you log in, moreover, it also configures
 the default session by creating the `storage-sense` directory in `~/.config` and downloading the `session-config.json`.

-### NOTE: Time calculations are based on the system up time and not the realtime date
+### NOTE: Time calculations are based on the system uptime and not the realtime date